Hi! I’m a Software Engineer, currently working at Airbnb.

-While at Penn, I have been Co-Director of Hack4Impact, a student-run nonprofit that designs and develops software for nonprofit organizations.
-I have also served as Head Teaching Assistant for Penn’s introductory data structures and algorithms course, CIS 121.
+At Penn, I did research in natural language processing with Chris Callison-Burch.
+Specifically, I worked on on automatic inference of adjective semantics.
+Additionally, I served as Co-Director of Hack4Impact, a student-run 501(c)(3) nonprofit that designs and develops software for nonprofit organizations.
+I also served as Head Teaching Assistant for Penn’s introductory data structures and algorithms course, CIS 121.

 I have held software engineering internships at Apple and Google.

-I am also the founder of WiC Hacks, a hackathon for college and high school women at Rochester Institute of Technology, which is in its fourth year.
+I am also the founder of WiC Hacks, a hackathon for college and high school women at Rochester Institute of Technology, which is in its fifth year.

 You can get in touch with me by email, or check out some of my software projects on GitHub.

 , Ellie Pavlick, Marianna Apidianaki, and Chris Callison-Burch.